AurelienStebe/Gladdis/README.md

 ### Settings / Options

+The settings panel let you specify the plugin data folder, your OpenAI API key and the FrontMatter defaults.

 -   **Data Root Path**: Gladdis will search for config files in the `configs` subfolder, and will write the chat and call logs in the `history` subfolder.
 -   **OpenAI Secret Key**: create an OpenAI API account, [generate an API key](https://platform.openai.com/account/api-keys) and paste it in the settings panel.
 -   **FrontMatter Defaults**: adjust the various defaults for the Gladdis and Whisper options.

+### FrontMatter Config

+The defaults from the settings panel can be overridden using FrontMatter in any conversation or config file.

 ```yaml
 ---